Natthaphat-s63/Somsri-Restaurant/README.md

 For GUI, right now we can refresh the data to read data from database and show them on GUI and we can use exit button to close the program.

 **Conclusion**
-We have created frontend and backend of the website that can send data through each other and write the data to the database. the result:
+We have created frontend and backend of the website that can send data through each other and write the data to the database.
+All of our main goals are completed.

+the result:

 <img src="backend_guit1.png">